 For breeders who allow people to visit their property, well, that’s pretty transparent.
 They might wish to engage on social media for fun, but puppy buyers are going to reach an opinion based on their property not on happy-snaps online.

 Transparency about the health and temperament of dogs in the kennel – yes, I would like to see more transparency here!
 Instragramming your dog’s hip-scores is probably not the most exciting viewing though.

 Lastly, I know you had some reservations about Breeding Business but I just want to know (personally) what put you off at first and why you are now taking part in this interview?

 I object to the idea that dog breeding should ever be a business.
 Business is synonymous with the intention to make a profit.
-When living animals are involved, we often see the pursuit of profit to be detrimental to the well being of animals.
-We have seen this in industries like egg production (battery hens) or, more dog related, the greyhound racing industry.
-These industries sees the deaths of thousands of animals annually as they are not profitable, and there is no tangible differences that would protect the breeding of companion animals reaching similar lows.
+When live animals are involved, we often see the pursuit of profit to be detrimental to the well being of animals.
+We have seen this in industries like egg production (battery hens) or, more dog-related, the greyhound racing industry.
+These industries see the deaths of thousands of animals annually as they are not profitable, and there are no tangible differences that would protect the breeding of companion animals reaching similar lows.

 I changed my mind because you suggested that it was just an ‘unfortunate name’ (my words ;)) in your email and, on further inspection, I found your blog to have very little to do with breeding business, and so was more willing to contribute.
 Your blog isn’t so much about profit-based-breeding as it is simply about breeding.
 I am okay with this.